 • On Instant Pot, press Sauté and let appliance preheat a few minutes until display says Hot.

-• Add remaining ingredients in the following order: chicken, carrots, rice, water, salt, pepper and bay leaves.
-Do not stir.
+• Add remaining ingredients in the following order: chicken, carrots, rice, broth, salt, pepper and bay leaves.
+Flatten with a spoon but do not stir.

 • Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual: white rice – 10 minutes, brown rice – 22 minutes.

-• When display says OFF, release the pressure using Quick Release method by turning pressure valve to Venting position, which takes 2-3 minutes.
-Then open the lid.
+• After, white rice – release the pressure using Quick Release method by turning pressure valve to Venting position, brown rice – let pressure release naturally using Natural Release until the pin drops down on its own.

-• Add dill or parsley, gently stir and serve hot.
+• Open the lid, add dill or parsley, gently stir and serve hot.

 Notes